KevinGrajeda/cronometro-app/README.md

   </a>
 </div>

-An stopwatch app made for working in web and as a progressive web app, both for mobile and desktop.
+A stopwatch app made to work on the web and as a progressive web app, both for mobile and desktop.

 <!-- GETTING STARTED -->
 ## Getting Started